 The results of our 12Care Mentoring have been remarkable.

-90% of 12Care participants are still clean and sober after one year.
-Here is an actual letter from a 12Care client addressed to our senior recovery mentor.
+The vast majority – up to 90% – of 12Care participants are still clean and sober after one year.
+Here is an actual letter from a 12Care client addressed to our top recovery mentor.

 Your friend, GK, Singapore